andyeske/Flight-delays/README.md

 <a name="building"></a>
 ### Building the Flight Delay Matrices

 **Description:** In this section, the P (probability), D (delay), and E (expected delay) matrices are constructed.
-Each of these matrices will come in three varieties: day of the week (i.e., D_day), airline carrier (i.e., D_airline), and aircraft type (i.e., D_airplane).
+Each of these three matrix types will come in three varieties: day of the week (i.e., D_day), airline carrier (i.e., D_airline), and aircraft type (i.e., D_airplane).
 The explanation for each type of matrix follows below:

   ```
   - D_day: Average delay on each route, indexed by the day of the week.
 The
-    dimension of M_day is 333x339x8, since there are 339 airports in
+    dimension of D_day is 333x339x8, since there are 339 airports in
     the network.
 The 3rd dimension denotes the day of the week.
     Hence, in D(:,:,i), i = 1 is a Monday, i = 7 is a Sunday, while i = 8
     refers to the total average.
     The rows of D_day represent the origin airport (OA), while the columns
     denote the destination airport (DA).
-  - D_airline: Average delay on each route, indexed by airline.
+  - D_airline: Average delay on each route, indexed by airline (18 different
+    carriers considered in this work).
-  - D_airplane: Average delay on each route, indexed by airplane type.
+  - D_airplane: Average delay on each route, indexed by airplane type (41
+    different types considered in this work).
   ```

+**User Action:** Simply click on _Run Section_.

 **Lines of Code:** Lines 30 - 168.